YiLimath/YiLimath.github.io/_posts/2024-11-02-blog-post-1-Moduli.md

 We will focus on the Proporties of Moduli spaces in this part of notes.

+The general philosophy of moduli theory is:
+> By studying the moduli over a geometric object, we can completely determine the geometry of the object.
+Birational geometry fit into this guiding principal really well, the guiding principal of birational geometry is the geometry of a variety is determined by the curves and divisors on that variety.

 (0) [Note-0: Represetability of moduli spaces](https://yilimath.github.io/files/Moduli/RepresentableModuli.pdf),

 (1) [Note-1: Properness of moduli spaces](https://yilimath.github.io/files/Moduli/ProperModuli.pdf),